 Anderson Strathern has a proud history of providing specialist legal advice to the rural sector, working with long-established clients through the generations and helping new clients coming into the market.
 Our team of specialists is second to none in terms of the range and depth of its expertise.

 We also have very strong market presence and connections with intermediaries across Scotland and beyond.
 Providing the full spectrum of legal services needed by owners and occupiers of rural land, due to the size and range of specialisms we have, we can assemble dedicated project teams where required.
 We are members of Scottish Land & Estates, National Farmers Union of Scotland, the Agricultural Law Association and the Scottish Agricultural Arbiters & Valuers Association.
-We are also a supporter of RSABI.
+We are a supporter of RSABI and can advise on matters relating to Brexit.

 We have two specialists accredited in Agricultural Law by the Law Society of Scotland.
 We regularly contribute to professional bodies representing the rural sector.
 We also have access to property litigation experts and numerous lawyers in other disciplines from across the firm, such as private client, charity, corporate, planning and environment, energy, construction and employment.